Vietnam.vn - Nền tảng quảng bá Việt Nam

 To protect seafood traders, the government will take specific measures with a sense of urgency and take every possible measure to support the seafood industry across the country.

-The policy package will be separate from an 80 billion yen fund set up to support the maintenance of fishing industry workers and the reputational damage caused by wastewater discharge rumors.
+The policy package will be separate from an 80 billion yen fund set up to support the maintenance of fishing industry workers and the reputational damage from wastewater discharge rumors.

 "Tokyo hopes that Beijing will hold discussions with Tokyo as soon as possible and consider measures in accordance with the obligations of the RCEP Agreement," the ministry said.

 China is Japan's largest seafood importer.
-Shortly after Japan began dumping treated radioactive wastewater into the ocean, China announced it would completely stop importing seafood from that country.
+Shortly after Japan began dumping treated radioactive wastewater into the ocean, China announced it would completely halt seafood imports from the country.

 Source